Whipple & Mini-Whipple Procedures

 Why Choose Jefferson for Liver Disease Treatment in Philadelphia?

 At Jefferson, we take a comprehensive approach to liver, biliary and pancreas diseases.
-Our world-class pancreas surgeons are backed by gastroenterologists and hepatologists from the well-regarded Jefferson Digestive Disease Institute.
+Our world-class pancreas surgeons are backed by gastroenterologists and hepatologists from the well-regarded Jefferson Digestive Health Institute.
 Jefferson interventional radiologists and other specialists will help bring you advanced, innovative treatments that improve outcomes and enhance your quality of life.